 Spiritual Development

-At HTSS we believe all children are innately spiritual and that throughout their lifetime they become more and more aware of their spirituality.
+At HTSS we believe all children are innately spiritual and that throughout their lifetime they become more and more aware of their spiritual development.
 We are deeply committed to enhancing children’s understanding of who they are, what their place is in the world and how this impacts them, their friends, family and their lives.

 Collective Worship